 by Dr Lutz Kinkel, Managing Director of ECPMF

-The registered address of the ECPMF is Leipzig, the city of the peaceful revolution in 1989.
-Where else should a centre for press freedom work, if not here?
-Tens of thousands rose up at that time against the GDR dictatorship.
-Leipzig was named the “Heldenstadt”, or city of heroes, originally an honour conferred by the Soviet government for its military successes against the German Armed Forces; the term "Leipziger Freiheit” [Leipzig Freedom] is still used today for marketing the city.
-And fortunately there were and still are businesses here that feel themselves obligated by this legacy.
-Without the gen erous start-up financing and the project development by the Media Foundation of Sparkasse Leipzig the ECPMF would not have survived the first years.
+The ECPMF is based in Leipzig, the city of the Peaceful Revolution in 1989.
+This is the right place for a Press Freedom Centre.
+At the time, tens of thousands rose up against the East German dictatorship.
+Leipzig was called "hero city"; the term "Leipziger Freiheit" ("Leipzig Freedom") is still used today for city marketing.
+Luckily there were and still are companies here that are committed to this heritage.
+Without the generous start-up financing and project development by Media Foundation of Sparkasse Leipzig, the ECPMF would not have survived the first few years.

 Further information: www.ecpmf.eu